jateen67/open-course/DOCUMENTATION.md

 `make build_order_service` to build the order-service go executable `make clean` to clean all backend go executables
 `make help` to get help with commands (TODO)

+## checking the database

+i use [beekeeper studio](https://www.beekeeperstudio.io/) since its very light weight and gets the job done but its your preference connect using the connection string in the docker-compose file once you start the backend containers